 Check all electrical equipment and appliances to ensure that they are safe before using.
 Inspect power supply leads, plugs and all electrical connections for wear and damage.
 Sealey recommend that an RCD (Residual Current Device) is used with all electrical products.
 You may obtain an RCD by contacting your local Sealey dealer.
 If the product is used in the course of business duties, it must be maintained in a safe condition and routinely PAT (Portable Appliance Test) tested.

-Electrical safety information, it is important that the following information is read and understood.
+- Electrical safety information: it is important that the following information is read and understood. - 1.1.1.

-- 1.1.1.
 Ensure that the insulation on all cables and on the appliance is safe before connecting it to the power supply. - 1.1.2.
-Regularly inspect power supply cables and plugs for wear or damage and check all connections to ensure that they are secure. - 1.1.3.
-Important: Ensure that the voltage rating on the appliance suits the power supply to be used and that the plug is fitted with the correct fuse see fuse rating in these instructions. - DO NOT pull or carry the appliance by the power cable. - DO NOT pull the plug from the socket by the cable. - DO NOT use worn or damaged cables, plugs or connectors.
-Ensure that any faulty item is repaired or is replaced immediately by a qualified electrician. - 1.1.4.
-This product is fitted with a BS1363/A 13 Amp 3 pin plug.

-If the cable or plug is damaged during use, switch off the electricity supply and remove from use.
-Ensure that repairs are carried out by a qualified electrician.

-Replace a damaged plug with a BS1363/A 13 Amp 3 pin plug.
-If in doubt contact a qualified electrician.

-- a) Connect the GREEN/YELLOW earth wire to the earth terminal 'E'. b) Connect the BROWN live wire to the live terminal 'L'. - c) Connect the BLUE neutral wire to the neutral terminal 'N'.

-Ensure that the cable outer sheath extends inside the cable restraint and that the restraint is tight.

-Sealey recommend that repairs are carried out by a qualified electrician.
+Regularly inspect power supply cables and plugs for wear or damage and check all connections to ensure that they are secure.
+1.1.3.
+Important: Ensure that the voltage rating on the appliance suits the power supply to be used and that the plug is fitted with the correct - fuse see fuse rating in these instructions. - × DO NOT pull or carry the appliance by the power cable. - × DO NOT pull the plug from the socket by the cable. - DO NOT use worn or damaged cables, plugs or connectors.
+Ensure that any faulty item is repaired or replaced immediately by a qualified electrician. - 1.1.4.
+This product is fitted with a BS1363/A 13 Amp 3 pin plug. - If the cable or plug is damaged during use, switch the electricity supply and remove from use.
+Ensure that repairs are carried out by a gualified electrician. - Replace a damaged plug with a BS1363/A 13 Amp 3 pin plug.
+If in doubt contact a qualified electrician. - A) Connect the GREEN/YELLOW earth wire to the earth terminal 'E'. - B) Connect the BROWN live wire to the live terminal 'L'. - C) Connect the BLUE neutral wire to the neutral terminal 'N'. - Ensure that the cable outer sheath extends inside the cable restraint and that the restraint is tight. - Sealey recommend that repairs are carried out by a qualified electrician. - 1.1.5.
+Cable extension reels.
+When a cable extension reel is used it should be fully unwound before connection. - 1.1.6.
+A cable reel with an RCD fitted is recommended since any product which is plugged into the cable reel will be protected.
+The section of the cable on the cable reel is important.
+We recommend that at least 1.5mm section cable but to be absolutely sure that the capacity of the cable reel is suitable for this product and for others that may be used in the other output sockets, we recommend the use of 2.5mm section cable.